Sussex: Politics

+In the House of Commons, the lower house of the UK Parliament, Sussex is represented by 17 MPs.
+At the 2024 general election, 6 Labour and Labour Co-op MPs, 5 Conservative MPs, 5 Lib Dem MPs and 1 Green MP were elected from Sussex constituencies.

 From 1290, Sussex returned two Members of Parliament to the House of Commons of the Parliament of England.
 Each county returned two MPs and each borough designated by Royal charter also returned two MPs.
 After the union with Scotland two members represented the county in the House of Commons of Great Britain from 1707 to 1800 and of the House of Commons of the United Kingdom from 1801 to 1832.
 The Reform Act 1832 led to the disenfranchisement of some of the smaller Sussex boroughs and divided what had been a single county constituency into eastern and western divisions, with two representatives elected for each division.
 The reforms of the 19th century made the electoral system more representative, but it was not until 1928 that there was universal suffrage.

 There was a strong radical and republican tradition in Sussex from the 19th century.
-For most of the 20th century Sussex was a Conservative Party stronghold - from the 1906 to 1997 general elections the only seats in Sussex won by parties other than the Conservatives were in the constituencies of Brighton and Brighton Kemptown.
+For most of the 20th century Sussex was a Conservative Party stronghold—from the 1906 to 1997 general elections the only seats in Sussex won by parties other than the Conservatives were in the constituencies of Brighton and Brighton Kemptown.
 Since 1997 there has been a gradual shift to the left, especially in more urban areas.
-This has been most notable in Brighton and Hove, where in Brighton Pavilion the UK's first and only Green MP, Caroline Lucas, was elected in 2010 and the UK's first Green-led local authority was elected in 2011.
-In the House of Commons, the lower house of the UK Parliament, Sussex is represented by 16 MPs.
-At the 2019 general election, 13 Conservative MPs, 2 Labour and Labour Co-op MPs and 1 Green MP were elected from Sussex constituencies.
+This has been most notable in Brighton and Hove, where in Brighton Pavilion the UK's first Green MP, Caroline Lucas, was elected in 2010 and the UK's first Green-led local authority was elected in 2011.

-Amongst top-tier local authorities, East and West Sussex County Councils are both held by the Conservatives and Brighton and Hove City Council is led by a minority Green administration.
-Amongst district councils, as of March 2023, the Conservative Party had majorities in 4 local authorities (Adur, Horsham, Mid Sussex and Wealden), the Lib Dems had a majority in 1 local authority (Eastbourne) and the Labour Party had a majority in 1 local authority (Worthing).
-Of the 6 local authorities in no overall control, 2 had minority Lib Dem administrations (Arun and Rother), 2 had minority Labour administrations (Crawley and Hastings), 1 had a minority Conservative administration (Chichester and 1 was run by a Lib Dem-Green-Labour-Independent coalition (Lewes).
-Conservative Katy Bourne is the Sussex Police and Crime Commissioner, having first been elected in 2012.
 In the 2016 referendum on UK membership of the EU, the people of Sussex voted to leave the EU by the narrowest of margins, by 50.23% to 49.77% or 4,413 votes.